 Temporary Visitor Record

-If you are from a visa exempt country you are generally permitted to visit Canada for 6 months, but if you want to visit Canada longer or if you are not from a visa exempt country, you may require a visitor record for your stay.
-Officers will assess your admissibility, the reason for your visit, if you have sufficient financial means for your stay and if you have the intention to leave Canada at the end of the authorized period.
-Please note, visa exempt nationals will require an electronic Travel Authorization (eTA) to be able to enter Canada regardless of their reason for entry and length of stay.
+A visitor to Canada is generally permitted to visit Canada for 6 months, but if you want to visit Canada longer you will likely require a visitor record for your stay.
+Officers will assess your admissibility, the reason for your (extended) visit, if you have sufficient financial means for your stay and if you have the intention to leave Canada at the end of the authorized period.

 All visitors, workers and students not from a visa exempt country, require a single or multiple entry visa to enter Canada.
 Temporary residents who wish to leave and re-enter Canada must ensure they have a valid visa in their passport on the date of their re-entry into Canada, this date does not always correspond with the expiry date of the temporary permit.
 Please note, visa exempt nationals will require an electronic Travel Authorization (eTA) to be able to enter Canada.